-Admin team
+This form (electronic or printed)

+Who will have access to this form.

 Where this form will be stored.

-On our server.

 How long this form will be stored for.

-Academic year, when it is renewed.

 How this form will be destroyed.

-At the end of the academic year.

 Signed:

 Date:

 Use of Digital/Video Images

 The use of digital/video images plays an important part in learning activities.
 Learners and members of staff may use digital cameras to record evidence of activities in lessons and out of school.
 These images may then be used in presentations in subsequent lessons.